 Good luck, and let me know if you have any other cheap meals you grew up on maybe just discovered.
 If you need help with food, there are food pantries at local churches that can help you.
-If you and your children are ever going hungry please don’t hesitate to ask for help.
 Have a blessed day.
 Love ya, Mary xoxo

 I get a small commission for purchases made through links within this page.